CosmWasm/cosmwasm/MIGRATING.md

   +CosmosMsg::Any(AnyMsg { type_url, value })
   ```

-- Replace all direct construction of `StdError` with use of the corresponding
+- Replace all direct construction of `StdError` with the use of the corresponding
   constructor:

   ```diff